 5. Foreign Object in the Eye

-6. Respiratory Infection
+6. Respiratory Infection That Affects The Eyes

-Ulcers are caused by something scratching or rubbing against a rabbit’s eye.
+Corneal ulcers are caused by something scratching or rubbing against a rabbit’s eye.
 Symptoms accompanying redness and inflammation are sensitivity to light and the rabbit keeping its eye closed.

 Abscesses must be drained by a vet who will make a small hole to open it, carefully squeezing out the pus and liquid.
 A course of antibiotics will follow this to ensure the infection is cleared up.